thevasudevgupta/bigbird/README.md

 PROCESS_TRAIN=false python3 prepare_natural_questions.py
 ```

-Above commands will first download dataset from 🤗 Hub & then will prepare it for training.
-Remember this will download ~ 100 GB of dataset, so you need to have good internet connection & enough space (~ 250 GB free space).
-Preparing dataset will take ~ 3 hours.
+The above commands will first download the dataset from 🤗 Hub & then will prepare it for training.
+Remember this will download ~ 100 GB of the dataset, so you need to have a good internet connection & enough space (~ 250 GB free space).
+Preparing the dataset will take ~ 3 hours.

-Now that you have prepared the dataset, let's start training.
-You have 2 options here:
+Now that you have prepared the dataset let's start training.
+You have two options here:

 1. Train PyTorch version of BigBird with 🤗 Trainer
 2. Train FlaxBigBird with custom training loop